 health surveys in study sites of their choosing.
 A site should be representative of a natural system

-(prairie, forest, woodland) or an agricultural system (grassland, crop fields, animal fields).
+(prairie, forest, woodland) or an anthropogenic system (grassland, crop fields, animal fields).
 The

 sites are monitored monthly between the months of February and November for at least one year.